 My office continues to push HS2 Ltd to ensure that proper mitigation is implemented now that construction work is underway.
 I have been working with groups across the constituency from Wendover to Fairford Leys and Stoke Mandeville, attending meetings to hear their concerns.
 In particular, I have lobbied hard for improvements to noise mitigation in Wendover following the government’s refusal to construct a bored mined tunnel, and I have ensured compensation has been paid to landowners who had been subjected to extraordinary delays and appalling treatment.

 I am absolutely determined to hold HS2 Ltd’s feet to the fire to ensure they live up to their pledge to be good neighbours: like you, I want to see action, not just words.
 I will continue to insist that local people are treated with consideration and respect for as long as this white elephant project lumbers on.

-- Raising individual constituents concerns with HS2 Ltd and the DfT.
-Some of the enquires relating to delays in receiving compensation, lack of community engagement, and environmental and ecological damage.
+- Raising individual constituents’ concerns with HS2 Ltd, its contractors and the Department for Transport.
+These range from delays in receiving compensation, to lack of community engagement, and environmental and ecological damage.